-We entered into a service agreement for the use of an aircraft from K2 Investment Fund LLC ("LLC") for business travel for employees of the Company.
-We incurred approximately \$372 compared to \$287 in fees and reimbursements to the LLC during the three months ended March 31, 2024 and 2023, respectively.
+We have a non-exclusive service agreement for the use of an aircraft from K2 Investment Fund LLC ("LLC") for business travel for employees of the Company.
+We incurred fees and reimbursements to the LLC of approximately \$446 and \$1,132 during the three and nine months ended September 30, 2024, and \$314 and \$713 during the three and nine months ended September 30, 2023.
 We pay for the Company's usage of the aircraft and have no rights to purchase.
 Our Chief Executive Officer and Chief Administrative Officer are the managing partners of the LLC and control the equity interests of the LLC.
-We entered into a 12-month non-exclusive agreement with the LLC for use of the plane at a rate of \$8 per flight hour, with no minimum usage requirement.
-The agreement contains other terms and conditions and can be cancelled by either us or the LLC with 30 days' notice.
-The agreement renews on an annual basis unless terminated by either party.
+The agreement with the LLC provides for use of the plane at an initial rate of \$8 per flight hour which increased to \$9.8 per flight hour in April 2024.
+The agreement contains no minimum usage requirement and includes other terms and conditions.
+The agreement can be cancelled by either us or the LLC with 30 days' notice and renews on an annual basis unless terminated by either party.
 Neither party has exercised their termination rights.

-See Note 8 for further discussion of our lease commitments.
+See Note 8 - Leases for further discussion of our lease commitments.